Anita O'Day: Health and death

+While living in her California trailer in November 1996, O'Day fell off a small set of stairs that resulted in a broken arm.
+"I was 86 pounds.
+I laid up there and drank and didn't eat.
+Then I fell down the steps," she remembered.
+The arm was mistreated by a hospital, which resulted in her developing pneumonia and blood poisoning.
+Another hospital then misdiagnosed her with alcohol-related dementia and said she would not live through the night.
+She was left stuck in a wheelchair but was determined to walk independently.
+With the help of Alan Eichler, O'Day made a full recovery and resumed her career.
 In November 2006, Robbie Cavolina (her last manager) entered her into a West Hollywood convalescent hospital while she recovered from pneumonia.
 Two days before her death, she had demanded to be released from the hospital.
 On November 23, 2006, at age 87, O'Day died in her sleep.
 The official cause of death was cardiac arrest.